hasnat-abdullah/metro_air_leak_anomaly_detection/README.md

 ## License

-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.